 According to the Trupanion claims database, we have historically insured over five million dollars in pet-toxicity related claims.
 Consider these five common pet poisons and keep them safely secured, away from your pets to avoid possible ingestion.

 When you are trying to protect your home and family from animal intruders, sometimes preventative measures are needed.
-Unfortunately, our pets find ways to get into items they shouldn’t.
-For instance, rodent poison is the number one household pet poison.
+Unfortunately, your pets find ways to get into items they shouldn’t.
+For instance, rodent poison is a common household pet poison claim, and the Trupanion policy has paid $230,273.77.
 If you must use toxins, consider where you place them or alert your pet control that there are pets in the home.
 Finally, please consider alternative products or tools to keep your pet safe.

 A sweet treat for humans can have a toxic effect on our pets.
-For example, out of the $838,795 dollars paid out in food toxicity claims, forty percent is for chocolate ingestion.
+For example, Trupanion has historically paid out $623,768.77 dollars in chocolate toxicity claims.
 Further, chocolate is the number one most common food ingestion in our pet poison claims database.

 Signs of chocolate ingestion include:

 Often an overlooked food item, raisins, are highly toxic to pets.
-Further, raisins are the third most common food ingestion.
-Additionally, along with its sweet counterpart, chocolate, make sure to properly secure food items, to avoid any possible emergency trips to the vet.
+In fact, the Trupanion policy has paid $308,003.71 in raisin ingestion.
+Also, along with its sweet counterpart, chocolate, you may want to consider properly securing food items, to avoid any possible emergency trips to the vet.

 In recent years, marijuana has become a trending topic with its legalization among regions in the United States and Canada.
 Further, a cannabis-friendly culture has resulted in a higher frequency of marijuana ingestion among our furry friends.
 To illustrate, Marijuana is the number one most common medicine pet toxin.
-In addition, over $590,430 pet poison claims have been paid out in the medicine category making it the second most claimed toxicity category.
-Because of this, consider where you store your stash, especially edible, and smoke away from pets as it might result in a trip to the emergency vet for your furry friends.
+Also, the Trupanion policy has historically paid $129,728.06 in marijuana claims.
+Because of this, you may want to consider where you store your stash, especially edible, and smoke away from pets as it might result in a trip to the emergency vet for your furry friends.

 Although not a food item, such as chocolate and raisins, the ingredient xylitol is found in many common items in your purse or laying around the house.
 For instance, items such as gum, mints, and lozenges, are toxic to pets and require immediate medical attention.
-“Dogs can become hypoglycemic, have vomiting, weakness, and even collapse,” cites Trupanion on-site veterinary technician Aubrey Halvorsen.
-In fact, xylitol is the second most common food toxicity.
+“Dogs can become hypoglycemic, have vomiting, weakness, and even collapse,” cites Trupanion veterinary technician Aubrey Halvorsen.
+In fact, the Trupanion policy has historically paid $376.715.45 in xylitol ingestion claims.
 For this reason, consider keeping your gum and mints in a secure location.

 Pet poison claims: pet toxicity is common